AIDynamics/NeoPulse_Examples/Classification/Image/CIFAR100/README.md

 **cifar100_dist_auto.nml:** Features use of the auto keyword to automatically select a value from a specified distribution of values (e.g. gaussian).

 # Tutorial Videos and Guides
-Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)
+Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics® Developer Portal](https://www.dimensionalmechanics.com/ai-developer-portal)

-For more information on using the ImageDataGenerator visit the [Data section] of the NeoPulse™ AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)
+For more information on using the ImageDataGenerator visit the [Data section] of the NeoPulse® AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)

 # License
 Tutorial materials are published under the MIT license.
 See license for commercial, academic, and personal use.